-When designing tweed I always use the landscape around me as inspiration.
-The forests and rivers of my home in rural Aberdeenshire have influenced many of my designs, as well as the patterns and seasonal rhythms I experienced growing up.
-The colours I select are all drawn from the countryside, and matched closely with high quality natural yarns.
-My tweeds don’t follow quickly changing fashions; instead I try to create designs that are classic and timeless, for use in both the country and the city.
-There are an amazing range of patterns that can be created in tweed, and I aim to celebrate this variety instead of just using those that are most commonly recognised.
-I only have 30m of each tweed produced; when one is finished I bring in a new design to create a constantly developing collection.
-All of the tweeds are woven in independent Scottish mills, I use different mills for different projects depending on the colours and weight of fabric I want to achieve.
+When designing tweed Araminta has always used the landscape around her as inspiration.
+The forests and rivers of her home in rural Aberdeenshire have influenced many of her designs, as well as the patterns and seasonal rhythms she experienced growing up.
+Araminta’s tweeds don’t follow quickly changing fashions; instead she tries to create designs that are classic and timeless, for use in both the country and the city.
+There are an amazing range of patterns that can be created in tweed, and she aims to celebrate this variety instead of just using those that are most commonly recognised.
+All of the tweeds are woven in independent Scottish mills, with only 30m of each limited edition design being produced.

 Spring Woodland Tweed

-When designing this tweed I was inspired by the bluebells and daffodils in the woodland behind my parents house during Spring.
-I loved the fresh green growth with the flecks of blue and yellow as the first flower bloom.
+When designing this tweed Araminta was inspired by the bluebells and daffodils in the woodland behind her parents house during Spring.
+She loved the fresh green growth with the flecks of blue and yellow as the first flower bloom.
 The simple blue and yellow check on a green reflects this bright time of year.
-A very popular tweed, it was the first I released.
+A very popular tweed, it was the first she released.

 Autumn Reflections Tweed